 Pursuant to an earn-in agreement, Coeur Mining Inc. ("Coeur") has the right to acquire the Company's option in the property.
-To earn into the initial option, Coeur is required to pay a total of US\$110,000 to the Company (US\$60,000 received to date), incur exploration expenditures in accordance with the underlying option agreement, pay claim maintenance costs and assume and maintain the reclamation bond.
+To earn into the initial option, Coeur is required to pay a total of US\$110,000 to the Company (received), incur exploration expenditures in accordance with the underlying option agreement, pay claim maintenance costs and assume and maintain the reclamation bond.

-A Phase 1 drilling program, which consisted of 2 core holes for a total of 624 metres at the Russ area - the only area that was permitted for Phase 1 drilling this year - identified thick zones of anomalous gold and pathfinder elements and provided important data on stratigraphy and structure that will help guide future drilling.
+A 2016 Phase 1 drilling program consisted of 2 core holes for a total of 624 metres at the Russ area - the only area that was permitted for Phase 1 drilling that year.
+The holes encountered thick zones of anomalous gold and pathfinder elements and provided important data on stratigraphy and structure that will help guide future drilling.
 Targeting continues on other target areas including Deep Quito, Aspen, and Q-4.
-A Phase 2 reverse-circulation drilling program is planned for the Deep Quito target during the summer of 2017, with permitting underway.
+A Phase 2 reverse-circulation drilling program is planned for the Deep Quito target during the summer of 2018, with permitting underway.